hotosm/docs/docs/dev-guide/web-apis.md

 ##### 1) Using sync code within an `async def` function

-- Use the BackgroundTasks implementation we have, with polling for the task completion.
+- Use FastAPI BackgroundTasks, with polling for the task completion.
   - The task should be written as a standard `def`.
 FastAPI will handle this automatically and ensure it runs in a separate thread.
-- Alternatively, if you wish to run the task in the foreground and return the response, use the FastAPI helper `run_in_threadpool`:
+- Alternatively, if you wish to run the task in the foreground and return the response, use the FastAPI helper `run_in_threadpool`.
+  - This will run the function in a separate thread to ensure that the main thread does not get blocked.

 ```python
 from fastapi.concurrency import run_in_threadpool